omar-polo/mymenu/mymenu.1.md

 > and the text as well as the space up and down the text within the
 > completion.
 The default value is 10.

+MyMenu.border.size

+> A list of number separated by spaces to specify the border of the
+> window.
+The field is parsed like some CSS properties (i.e. padding),
+> that is: if only one value is provided then it'll be used for all
+> borders; if two value are given than the first will be used for the
+> top and bottom border and the former for the left and right border;
+> with three value the first is used for the top border, the second for
+> the left and right border and the third for the bottom border.
+If four
+> value are given, they'll be applied to the respective border
+> clockwise.
+Other values will be ignored.
+The default value is 0.

+MyMenu.border.color

+> A list of colors for the borders.
+This field is parsed like the
+> MyMenu.border.size.
+The default value is black.

 MyMenu.prompt.background

 > The background of the prompt.